We have a hybrid deployment between the Exchange on-premises organization and Exchange Online organization. The…

 Disable EWS throttling in Office 365 – Exchange Online

-A migration is planned to Office 365 because Exchange 2010 end of life support is coming.
+A migration is planned to Office 365 because Exchange 2010 end of life support is reached.
 It can take some time to move the mailboxes to Exchange Online.
 To speed it up, we recommend to disable EWS throttling in Office 365 – Exchange Online.
 This way, the migration will go faster.

 Disable EWS throttling in Office 365 before migrating the test users and the Pilot users.
 This way, you can time the migration with a selected group of users.
 After that, you have an estimate of how long the migration will take.
 In this article, you will learn how to disable EWS throttling in Office 365.